-Vanderbilt rolls to lopsided win over South Carolna State
+Vanderbilt earns lopsided win over South Carolina St, 97-60

 South Carolina State visits Austin Peay (1-3), which has lost three straight, on Monday.

-Vanderbilt hosts host Southeastern Louisiana (2-3), which had four scorers in double figures in its last game, on Monday.
+Vanderbilt hosts Southeastern Louisiana (2-3), which had four scorers in double figures in its last game, on Monday.

 —-